STDs That Cause Dry Skin

 HIV and Skin Rashes

-If you’ve contracted HIV, it’s important to recognize its symptoms as not ‘flu-like,’ but as a dangerous warning the infection is sending to your body.
-When your immune system comes in contact with the virus, it works overtime to create antibodies designed to destroy the invading virus.
-The presence of these antibodies can make your body react, and in many cases, that reaction is with a skin rash.
+If you’ve contracted HIV, it’s important to recognize its symptoms as not ‘flu-like,’ but as a dangerous warning signs the infection is sending to your body.
+When your immune system comes in contact with the HIV virus, it works overtime to create antibodies designed to destroy the invading virus.
+The presence of these antibodies can make your body react, and in many cases, that reaction is a dry skin rash.

 If a rash or dry skin does appear on your body, it probably won’t be itchy.
 Rather, it will show itself as flat in appearance and could appear anywhere on your body.
 This process is called a seroconversion rash and happens as the body usually produces HIV antibodies.
 It may be accompanied by a fever or swollen lymph nodes.
 It’s very noticeable and should raise a natural alarm.